CodingItWrong/codingitwrong.com/_drafts/single-responsibility-principle-and-rails-architecture.md

 - **Policy objects**: extract permissions checks
 - **General Decorators**: extract callback logic

-To dig more into Rails architecture options, we'll look into each of these in turn, as well as a few others:
+To dig more into Rails architecture options, we'll look into some of these in more detail, as well as a few others:

 - **Draper-Style Decorators**: extract model-specific display logic from model
 - **Events**: further decouple classes by making the "caller" not need to know everything that's called as a result of its operation

-We'll also look at responses to these patterns from those who would argue that they aren't necessary and that using Rails' built-in patterns is better.
+We'll also look at responses to these patterns from those who would argue that they aren't necessary and that using Rails' built-in patterns are better.

 If there are other patterns that play a significant role in your web application architecture, [let me know](https://twitter.com/CodingItWrong)!